CSCfi/pebbles/doc/source/group_owners_guide.rst

 * create a new group or modify the existing group
 * add or remove group managers
 * ban or unban a user
-* create and modify blueprints on a group which he owns or manages
+* create and modify environments on a group which he owns or manages
-* check and delete the instances of users running on their groups' blueprints
+* check and delete the instances of users running on their groups' environments
-* launch instances using his groups' blueprints
+* launch instances using his groups' environments

 A group owner can always be a group manager for a group which he doesn't own, provided he is been appointed to be one.
 Similarly, he can also be a normal